engineerbekir/Product-transportation-by-color-with-robot-arm-and-conveyor-belt/README.md

-# Product transportation by-color with robot arm and conveyor belt
+# Product transportation by color with robot arm and conveyor belt

 Thanks to this project, i was able to combine DC and servo motor, color sensor and distance sensor with circuit elements and move them according to the commands i wanted on the Arduino platform.

+Materials used in the project.

+   1) Arduino Mega 2560 (1)
+   2) Servo motor (5)
+   3) MicroServo motor (SG90)(1)
+   4) DC motor (1)
+   5) Jumper cables for connections
+   6) Conveyor belt
+   7) TCS3200 Color sensor board
+   8) HR -SR04 Distance sensor  board
+   9) Other fasteners used for assembly